wso2/product-sp/modules/samples/artifacts/0001/README.txt

 4. Navigate to {KafkaHome} and start zookeeper node using bin/zookeeper-server-start.sh config/zookeeper.properties
-5. Navigate to {KafkaHome} and start kafka server node using bin/kafka-server-start.sh config/server.properties
+5. Navigate to {KafkaHome} and start kafka server node using bin/kafka-server-start.sh config/server.properties (step 6 and 7 is optional, since kafka consumer creates topic with partition if the topic is not available)
+6. Navigate to {KafkaHome} and run bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1
+--partitions 1 --topic kafka_topic
+7. Navigate to {KafkaHome} and run bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1
+--partitions 1 --topic kafka_result_topic

-6. Navigate to {WSO2SPHome}/bin and start using ./worker.sh
+8. Navigate to {WSO2SPHome}/bin and start using ./worker.sh
-7. Navigate to {WSO2SPHome}/samples/sample-clients/kafka-consumer and run ant command without arguments
+9. Navigate to {WSO2SPHome}/samples/sample-clients/kafka-consumer and run ant command without arguments
-8. Navigate to {WSO2SPHome}/samples/sample-clients/kafka-producer and run ant -Dbroker=localhost:9092 -DtopicName=kafka_topic -Dtype=xxxx -DsampleNo=0001 -DfileName=kafka_sample -DpartitionNo=0
+10. Navigate to {WSO2SPHome}/samples/sample-clients/kafka-producer and run ant -Dbroker=localhost:9092
+-DtopicName=kafka_topic -Dtype=xxxx -DsampleNo=0001 -DfileName=kafka_sample -DpartitionNo=0

 Published values should be printed on the kafka-consumer console.